DataDog/documentation/content/en/opentelemetry/otel_collector_datadog_exporter.md

 Where `<DD_SITE>` is your site, {{< region-param key="dd_site" code="true" >}}.

 The above configuration enables the receiving of OTLP data from OpenTelemetry instrumentation libraries over HTTP and gRPC, and sets up a [batch processor][5], which is mandatory for any non-development environment.
-Note that you may get 413 - Request Entity Too Large errors if you batch too much telemetry data in the batch processor.
-The exact config of batch processor depends on your specific workload as well as the signal types - Datadog intake has different payload size limits for the 3 signal types:
+Note that you may get `413 - Request Entity Too Large` errors if you batch too much telemetry data in the batch processor.

+The exact configuration of the batch processor depends on your specific workload as well as the signal types.
+Datadog intake has different payload size limits for the 3 signal types:
 - Trace intake: 3.2MB
 - Log intake: https://docs.datadoghq.com/api/latest/logs/
 - Metrics V2 intake: https://docs.datadoghq.com/api/latest/metrics/#submit-metrics